maragudk/policies/privacy/privacy.md

 ## Security & Encryption

 All data is encrypted via SSL/TLS when transmitted from my servers to your browser.
 The database backups are also encrypted.
-Data isn’t encrypted while it's live in the database (since it needs to be ready to send to you when you need it), but I go to great lengths to secure your data at rest—you can read more about that on the [security page](/security/overview.md).
+Data isn’t encrypted while it's live in the database (since it needs to be ready to send to you when you need it), but I go to great lengths to secure your data at rest.

-For more information about how I keep your information secure, please review the [security overview](/security/overview.md).

 ## Deleted data